• Skip to primary navigation

 Here is a preview of the book:

-We turn it into a retell literacy center activity, use it to introduce our pokey pinning center and we also make this class book.
+(affiliate) retell literacy center activity, use it to introduce our pokey pinning center and we also make this class book.

 (In fact, I enjoy this story so much that the bright colors and polka dots from the borders of this book became details of my classroom decor and I made a coconut tree for a reading nook.)